FlorescuAndrei/17-kubernetes-spring-mysql-demo/README.md

   - to edit /etc/hosts file run notepad as administrator and then open file.
   - in app application.properties the url to database contains the database service name (mysqlc1):
       - spring.datasource.url=jdbc:mysql://mysqlc1/web_customer_tracker

+Alternativ setps or other posible steps:
+    -  see box folder